hirosystems/stacks-subnets/docs/getting-started.md

 enable_subnet_node = true
 ```

 Also, in that file, we can see a few default settings that `clarinet` will be using for our subnet. `subnet_contract_id` specifies the L1 contract with which the subnet will be interacting.
-This will be automatically downloaded from the network and deployed by `clarinet,` but you can take a look at it [here](https://explorer.hiro.so/txid/0x7d8a5d649d0f2b7583a456225c2e98b40ba62a124c5187f6dbfa563592b24e76?chain=testnet) if interested.
+This will be automatically downloaded from the network and deployed by `clarinet` but you can take a look at it [here](https://explorer.hiro.so/txid/0x7d8a5d649d0f2b7583a456225c2e98b40ba62a124c5187f6dbfa563592b24e76?chain=testnet) if interested.

 ```toml
 subnet_contract_id = "ST13F481SBR0R7Z6NMMH8YV2FJJYXA5JPA0AD3HP9.subnet-v1-2"